puppetlabs/ezbake/README.md

 The branching strategy is now covered in the [Branching Strategy page on the EZBake wiki](https://github.com/puppetlabs/ezbake/wiki/Branching-Strategy).

+## Minimum Trapperkeeper version dependencies

+EZBake 1.0 and later utilize the `restart-file` feature in Trapperkeeper to monitor service start and reload status.
+For this reason, the application being packaged must include Trapperkeeper 1.5.1 or later.
+If an earlier version is used instead, the service will fail to be started properly due to the lack of support for the `-r | --restart-file` command line option in the earlier Trapperkeeper versions.

 ## Using

 To get started using EZBake, please add it to the `:plugins` key in your